 Druvinka chose to exhibit at Gallery 706 in 1996 where she showed her Embryo series.

 · Refugee series

 For Druvinka the process is crucial.
 She paints on raw canvas, bamboo paper, and rice paper.
 She paints gods, goddesses, the universe, the afterlife.
 These ideas, these expansive themes are weighty to comprehend.
 To try and fit them in it is essential that she uses large canvases.
 The largest Barefoot has exhibited are paintings 15ft * 6ft. in size.
 Not for the faint-hearted.

 Today, she paints on 1*1 canvases and paper but only for practical reasons.
 Even though the work is small, the concepts remain large.

 Without the darkness there is no light, dark and light work together — however, dark –eventually light comes out.
 However much you play with dark, the dark is only used for light to shine.
 Light is powerful it has to come.
 Think Leonard Cohen: There is a crack in everything, that’s how the light gets in.

-I have learnt through my Sadana how to keep nothing inside, only the moment of being, so it’s becoming childlike, wisdom with no knowledge, It’s not possible to connect with the spirit world without being empty.
+I have learnt through my Sadana to keep nothing inside, only the moment of being, so it is to becoming childlike, wisdom with no knowledge, It’s not possible to connect with the spirit world without being empty.

 The 5 elements: water, earth, sky, fire and air, this is the magic and god.
 That’s what we are made of in illusionary world.
 The universal truth is Satyam, Shivom, and Sundaram.